Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Generalizations

 proving the assertion. \end{proof}

-\begin{remark} It can be desirable to satisfy entropy (in-) equalities for multiple entropies.
-Based on Remark~\ref{rem:EC-fluxes-necessary}, the numerical surface fluxes $\fnumj$ should be entropy conservative for both entropies.
-However, this is in general not possible.
-Indeed, for a scalar conservation law and a fixed entropy, the entropy conservative numerical flux is uniquely determined as
+\begin{remark} $ $ \begin{enumerate} \item It should be stressed again that no optimization solver is necessary. \item A similar statement, omitted, can be given for the RD formulations. \item It can be desirable to satisfy entropy (in-) equalities for multiple entropies.
+Based on Remark~\ref{re:Tadmor_restriction}, the numerical surface fluxes $\fnumj$ should be EC for both entropies.
+However, this is in general not possible in case of DG schemes and following Tadmor's framework.
+Indeed, for a scalar conservation law and a fixed entropy, the EC numerical flux is uniquely determined as $\fnumj = {\jump{\psi^j}}/{\jump{w}}$.
+In the case of CG, it seems possible since no constraints are formulated.
+However, a decrease of accuracy may be expected also through the results of Osher for E-schemes \cite{osher1984riemann}, which satisfy an entropy inequality for every convex entropy but are at most first order accurate.
+These investigations are left for future research. \end{enumerate} \end{remark}